Burden Rate Definition

-Finally, just like there is more to health than keeping your weight in check, there is more to running a profitable business than keeping costs low.
+Finally, there is more to running a profitable business than keeping costs low.
 Burden rate is one of many tools you can use to analyze the cost of doing business and steer your business toward deliberate profitability, but it shouldn’t be your main determining factor when making business decisions.
 Whether you are considering bringing on more labor or outsourcing production, it’s important to keep in mind the intangible benefits and risks of these business decisions.
 Sometimes, keeping expenses low has an unintended negative impact on your business as a whole.

 Now that you know more about the hidden variable that is burden rate, you are better equipped to make more informed business decisions.
 As always, if you have questions about how burden rate impacts your business’s particular situation, consult with your accountant.